Skip to main content

 Overview

-SIR roll deletions risk disenfranchising migrants and women, testing ECI’s autonomy
+SIR roll deletions risk disenfranchising women & migrants, testing ECI’s constitutional mandate

 Key Facts

-3. Female electors faced proportionally higher deletions than male electors across states.
+3. Female electors faced proportionally higher deletions than male electors across most states.

-6. Supreme Court has not yet ruled on the constitutional validity of the SIR exercise.
+5. Supreme Court has not yet ruled on the constitutionality of the SIR exercise; judicial review pending.

 Background & Context